jaccomoc/jactl/docs/pages/language-guide.md

 ## Statement Termination: Newlines and Semicolons

-Jacsal syntax borrows heavily from Java, Groovy, and Perl and so while Java and Perl both require a semicolon to terminate simple statements, Jacsal adopts the Groovy approach where semicolons are optional.
+Jactl syntax borrows heavily from Java, Groovy, and Perl and so while Java and Perl both require a semicolon to terminate simple statements, Jactl adopts the Groovy approach where semicolons are optional.
 The only time a semicolon is required as a statement separator is if more than one statement appears on the same line:
 ```groovy